 Please remember that animals are adopted every day, therefore we cannot guarantee animals seen on our website will still be available when you arrive.

-Whether you have a particular animal in mind, or would like to find out which animals would be recommended for you, we ask that you complete an ASPCA® Meet Your Match™ adoption survey.
+Whether you have a particular animal in mind, or would like to find out which animals would be recommended for you, we ask that you complete an adopters’ survey.
 The survey is a tool we use to find what you are looking for in a companion animal.

-Filling out a survey and meeting with an adoption advisor is the first step of the adoption process.
-The survey can be completed and reviewed with our adoption advisors during your visit or, to save time, you can print and complete the survey in advance.
+Filling out a survey is the first step of the adoption process.
+The survey can be completed during your visit or, to save time, you can print and complete the survey in advance.

 Making a match

-When we find a potential match and you've reviewed the animal’s information, we’ll arrange for you to visit with them.
+Once you find a potential match and we’ve reviewed the animal’s information with you, we’ll arrange for you to visit with them.
 If you've just started the process of looking for a new companion, we may recommend that you visit with a few animals.